foogod/modgrammar/doc/libref.rst

       (For more information on what constitutes whitespace and EOL characters, see :ref:`whitespace_newline`)

-      Like :attr:`~Grammar.grammar_whitespace_mode`, ``grammar_whitespace`` can also be set as a module-level variable, in which case it will be used as the default for all grammar classes in that module.
+      Similar to :attr:`~Grammar.grammar_whitespace_mode`, you can also set ``grammar_whitespace`` as a module-level variable, in which case it will be used as the default for all grammar classes in that module.

    There are also a few less-commonly-used class attributes which may be useful when inspecting grammars, or may be overridden in special cases: